 From the Hindu perspective, getting into a flow state might be seen as a sign that for a temporary period, one has overcome the duality of self and object.
 Instead of feeling that we are separate from our art or other products of our creation, we can recognize that we are all one.
 Experiencing a flow state is also a way to experience our natural connections to the world around us.

 In this specific mystical tradition of Islam, the perspective on flow states is similar to the views held by Hindus.
 However, there is another dimension to it.
 Sufis believe that when one becomes completely dedicated to their work, to the point where their attention is completely focused and they feel only joy towards their process, they are also cleansing their heart.
 Their anxieties and worries melt away, and they can dedicate themselves to their talents and strengths.
 Music and dancing were considered especially important methods for getting closer to the divine.
 Overall, it is seen as beneficial for the spirit.

-religion,if I have one.
+Surfing is my religion, if I have one.
 The barrel is really the ultimate ride for any surfer.
 It’s the eye of the storm.
-Some guys say it’s like being in the womb .
+Some guys say it’s like being in the womb.

 For me, it’s sort of like time slows down.
 You become hyper-aware of a lot of different things — the way the wave is breaking, timing, putting yourself in the right part of the barrel.
 It takes all of your mental capacity to do it just right.”